crystallabs/virtualtime/README.md

 So comparing VTs to VTs is always done without the conversion of negative values to actual values.

+One consequence: a range written across the two sign domains, such as `day: 10..-7`, cannot be resolved without knowing the month's length.
+Against a `Time` it works as described above, but in VT-to-VT comparisons its raw form contains no values, so it behaves like `false` there — it matches nothing, not even an identical rule.
+Scalars and lists (e.g. `day: [10, -7]`), and ranges written within one sign domain (`-7..-1`), compare fine.

 ### Unsupported Comparisons

 Comparisons between `VirtualTime` property values which are both a `Proc` are not supported